Tarboro, North Carolina: Tarboro Historic District

 Within the historic district is the Blount-Bridgers House, an 1808 Federal-style mansion that is operated as a museum: it holds several important document collections and works by Hobson Pittman, a nationally recognized artist and Tarboro native.
 Opened to the public in 1982, the Blount-Bridgers House serves as the town's art and civic center.
 A self-guided Historic District National Recreation Trail, beginning at the Blount-Bridgers House, leads visitors through the scenic older neighborhoods of the town.
 The district includes five 18th-century homes, with the oldest being the Archibald White house (ca. 1785) located on the corner of Church and Trade streets.
 The district has more than two dozen antebellum homes built from 1800 to 1860.
 The largest section is late 19th-and early 20th-century and includes Victorian, Second Empire, Neo-classical revival, and Arts and Crafts-style homes.
 The town's walkable downtown is recognized by the National Trust for Historic Preservation's Main Street Program.

 Also within the historic district, at the cross of North Church Street and Albemarle Avenue, is the Tarboro-Edgecombe Farmers' Market.
 The market operates on Tuesdays and Fridays from 7 am to 10 am, and Saturdays from 8 am to 11 am.
 A variety of events, including the Tarboro Common Arts Festival and the Blueberry Day, are celebrated in downtown.

 Additional buildings are listed on the National Register of Historic Places: The Barracks, Batts House and Outbuildings, Calvary Episcopal Church and Churchyard, Coats House, Coolmore Plantation, Cotton Press, Eastern Star Baptist Church, Edgecombe Agricultural Works, Howell Homeplace, Lone Pine, Oakland Plantation, Piney Prospect, Quigless Clinic, Railroad Depot Complex, Redmond-Shackelford House, St. Paul Baptist Church, and Walston-Bulluck House.

 Geography

-Tarboro is located at 35°54'10" North, 77°32'45" West (35.902850, −77.545959).

 According to the United States Census Bureau, the town has a total area of 28.9 km2, of which 28.8 km2 is land and 0.1 km2, or 0.33%, is water.